sumitsolanki8055/HousePriceAI/README.md

 ## 📸 Application Demo

-Below is a screenshot of the application in action, accurately predicting a "Hard" difficulty problem.
+Below is a screenshot of the application in action, accurately predicting a "HousePrice" .

 ![HousePrice Application Screenshot](app_screenshot.png)